customMK/custommk.github.io/docs/EVO70/quick-start.md

 then unfortunately, your board has a hardware problem, probably with a bad solder joint.
 Not to worry though, we can usually help fix it or replace it; contact us on Discord or over email, and we'll either handle it by sending you a shipping return label, or walk you through fixing it yourself (if you are comfortable attempting a repair by soldering...please let us know as it saves you time and saves us shipping costs!)

 At this point, you should have a known good EVO70 PCB, congratulations!
-At this point, unplug the PCB, adding stabilizers, reassemble the case, and then add switches and keycaps.
+At this point, you should unplug the PCB and add the stabilizers.
+Then reassemble the PCB to the switch plate, ensuring all six attachment points are fully screwed in from both the top and the bottom.
+It is recommended to insert switches into the switch plate and PCB with the PCB lying flat against a surface.
+This helps prevent the PCB from flexing away from the switch plate (which can bend pins and keep switches from making good electrical contact).
+Once all the switches are inserted, it is a good idea to plug in the PCB again and test to confirm all the switches are inserted propertly by conducting another switch test using VIA, but this time just by pressing on the switch stems.
+Once you've confirmed all switches respond as expected, finish reassembling the case and add the keycaps.

+If the final switch test reveals one or more problematic switches, here are some possible causes:
+- If a single switch is not responding but others around it are, the switch may have a bent pin or the switch may be defecting.
+Remove the switch, inspect for a bent pint.
+Straighten any bent pins, or replace the switch.
+- If straightening a bent pin or replacing a switch does not cause it to start working, it is possible that the hotswap came loose from the PCB.
+Inspect the back of the PCB in the switch location; if the hotswap is loose, you should be able to wiggle the metal piece of the hotswap slightly.
+The fix for this is to solder the hotswap in place; contact us if you need help with this.
+- If several switches in an area are all not responding, it often means that the PCB in that area is too far away from the switch plate.
+This can happen if the screws holding the PCB and switch plate together are not fully screwed in, or if a switch (usually with bent pins) is pushing the PCB away from the switch plate in the area.
+Remove the problematic switches, reinserting them one at a time, and use the VIA switch tester after inserting each switch to ensure switches are being inserted successfully.

 ## Installing the Rubber Feet

 There are three large rubber feet included in the box with your EVO70.
 With a little bit of squishing, they will pop snugly into the three holes in the EVO70 base.
-The feet are very durable; there is no need to be timid when inserting them.
+The feet are pretty durable; there is no need to be timid when inserting them.

 ## Flashing new Firmware